FAQs about 13SICK

 Overseas students who have overseas student health cover (OSHC), and overseas visitors health cover (OVHC) with Allianz, NIB, Medibank Private or Bupa, will not be charged a fee for the doctor home visit.
 For any other types of membership, payment is required to be made upon booking.
 We can provide a receipt for the doctor home visit, which you can lodge with your insurer for a refund.

 Once a booking has been confirmed, the patient will receive a SMS with the Doctor's estimated arrival time.
-On average, we see most of our patients between two to three hours of the booking confirmation, however this can vary depending on the season and other factors (e.g. weather, public events (i.e. marathons, parades) road conditions etc).
+On average, we see most of our patients within four hours of the booking confirmation, however this can vary depending on the season and other factors (e.g. weather, public events (i.e. marathons, parades) road conditions etc).

 Our service treats patients who need urgent medical care for non-life threatening conditions.
 It is not for emergencies.
 If it is an emergency, call triple zero (000) immediately.

 It is important to monitor a patient's symptoms - even after a doctor home visit has been booked.
 If a patient's condition worsens, you should call us on 13SICK (13 7425) as we may advise the patient to go to hospital or call triple zero for an ambulance.

 Simply use our suburb locator (located on the homepage of our website and at the top right hand corner of each website page).
 Simply enter your suburb or area and we can confirm if we service that area.

 Sundays and public holidays: All day (Due to government regulations, we are unable to accept bookings for home visits outside of these hours.)

 Monday - Friday: From 6pm